adobe/lagrange/README.md

 ### Modular design

 Large features should be decomposed into smaller single functionality modules that are as decoupled as possible from each other.
-Modular design enables unit testing, prevents small change from propagating widely in the code base, and makes adding new functionalities easy.
+Modular design enables unit testing, prevents small changes from propagating widely in the code base, and makes adding new functionalities easy.

 ### Preconditions + guarantees